 Vegan baking is just as tasty, moist, and decadent as non-vegan baking.
 These family favorites will prove my point!
 And check out the vegan dessert page for more scrumptious baking ideas.

-- banana nut muffins - one bowl, small batch, second to none
+- vegan banana muffins - one bowl, small batch, second to none

 - walnut praline biscotti - best biscotti we've ever eaten

-- indulgent chocolate cupcakes - triple chocolate decadence
+- vegan chocolate cupcakes - triple chocolate decadence

 Rate this recipe!